BakhtyarQadri/book-rack-library/README.md

 4. **Open the Project in IntelliJ IDEA**
    - Launch IntelliJ IDEA.
    - Navigate to `File` > `Open` and select the cloned repository folder.
+   - Verify the PostgreSQL credentials in resources/application.properties file.

 5. **Create and Populate Database Tables**
    - Ensure you have a running instance of a PostgreSQL database.